 Quality control on a $40 tablet isn’t likely to be optimal.
-So if you get a bad Digiland DL718M, boot it by holding down the volume down button with the power button and wipe the device with the second from the last menu option, then exchange or return it.
+So by all means burn it in when you get it.
+If you get a bad Digiland tablet, boot it by holding down the volume down button with the power button and wipe the device with the second from the last menu option, then exchange or return it.

 If you get a chance, try to open the box in the store before you purchase.
 If the tablet isn’t in a white protective bag, it was probably returned.
 Get another one, rather than settling for something that someone else wasn’t happy with.
 (That’s normally called a refurb.)
 Since these are sold without shrinkwrap, it’s easy to repackage them and put them right back on the shelf, and some of them probably have been.

 I normally say not to buy extended warranties, but for tablets like these, it’s not so bad of an idea, even when it costs half as much as the tablet.
 I don’t expect DL718M parts to be easy to find.
 For $20, if you need a replacement screen, battery, or micro USB port within two years, getting and installing parts is someone else’s problem, not yours.

 Keep in mind that when you use your warranty, Best Buy doesn’t repair these.
 They take your old tablet and tell you to go get a new one.
 So make sure you back up your data, and if you can, wipe the tablet before you exchange it.